-Y. This ordinance complies with State law and imposes reasonable regulations that the Board of Supervisors concludes are necessary to protect the public safety, health and welfare of residents and business within the County.
+Z. This ordinance complies with State law and imposes reasonable regulations that the Board of Supervisors concludes are necessary to protect the public safety, health and welfare of residents and business within the County.

-SECTION 3.
+SECTION III.
 CULTIVATION OF INDUSTRIAL HEMP PROHIBITED.

 - A. For purposes of this Section, the following terms shall have the following definitions: - 1.
 "Cannabis" shall have the same meaning as that set forth in Health and Safety Code section 11018, as may be amended. - 2.
 "Cultivation" or "Cultivate" means the grading, planting, growing, harvesting, drying, curing, trimming, processing or storage, or any combination of these activities, of one or more Hemp plants or any part thereof in any location, indoors or outdoors, including from within a fully enclosed and secure building. - 3.
-"Established Agricultural Research Institutions" shall have the same meaning as that set forth in FAC section 81000, et seq., as may be amended. - 4.
-"Industrial Hemp" or "Hemp" shall have the same meaning as that set forth in Health and Safety Code section 11018.5 and FAC section 81000, et seq., as may be amended.

-B. Notwithstanding any other provisions of Nevada County Codes, including but not limited to the County's Land Use and Development Code, no applications for a rezone, conditional use permit, development permit or site plan review, design review, use determination or any other entitlement, approval, registration or permits of any type shall be granted, nor shall any building, occupancy or other permit be issued for any development or tenant improvement, for or related to the Cultivation of Industrial Hemp or for the establishment or operation of any Industrial Hemp activity on any parcel or structure within the boundaries of the unincorporated County of Nevada.
+"Established Agricultural Research Institutions" shall have the same meaning as that set forth in FAC Section 81000, et seq., as may be amended. - 4.
+"Industrial Hemp" or "Hemp" shall have the same meaning as that set forth in Health and Safety Code section 11018.5 and FAC Section 81000, et seq., as may be amended. - B. Notwithstanding any other provisions of Nevada County Codes, including but not limited to the County's Land Use and Development Code, no applications for a rezone, conditional use permit, development permit or site plan review, design review, use determination or any other entitlement, approval, registration or permits of any type shall be granted, nor shall any building, occupancy or other permit be issued for any development or tenant improvement, for or related to the Cultivation of Industrial Hemp or for the establishment or operation of any Industrial Hemp activity on any parcel or structure within the boundaries of the unincorporated County of Nevada.
 In addition, no person or entity shall Cultivate Industrial Hemp for any purposes within the unincorporated areas of Nevada County.
-For purposes of this ordinance, the term "establishment or operation of any Industrial Hemp activity" or Cultivation shall mean and include any of the following:

-- 1. The opening or commencement of any such activity as a new activity. - 2.
+For purposes of this ordinance, the term "establishment or operation of any Industrial Hemp activity" or Cultivation shall mean and include any of the following: - 1.
+The opening or commencement of any such activity as a new activity. - 2.
 The conversion or expansion of any existing business, whether or not defined as Industrial Hemp Cultivation by this ordinance, to any business or activity defined and prohibited by this ordinance. - 3.
-The addition to or the expansion of any existing business for the purpose of engaging in any activity prohibited by this ordinance.

-4. The relocation of any such business.

-C. Cultivation of Industrial Hemp in violation of the prohibitions articulated in this interim urgency ordinance constitutes a public nuisance and violations may be enforced and abated in the same manner as prohibited Cannabis cultivation is enforced under Section L-II 3.30 of the Nevada County Land Use and Development Code, by administrative citation and/or civil abatement under the County's Land Use and Development Code, as now enacted or as may be amended in the future, and by any other means available by law.
+The addition to or the expansion of any existing business for the purpose of engaging in any activity prohibited by this ordinance. - 4.
+The relocation of any such business. - C. Cultivation of industrial hemp in violation of the prohibitions articulated in this interim ordinance constitutes a public nuisance and violations may be enforced and abated in the same manner as prohibited Cannabis cultivation is enforced under Article 5 of Chapter IV of the Nevada County General Code, by administrative citation and or civil abatement under the County's Land Use and Development Code, and by any other means available by law.